ovh/docs/pages/web/clouddb/connecting-to-database-on-database-server/guide.en-ie.md

 > [!warning]
 >
-> If you use a `Cloud DB`/`Private SQL` offer, do not forget to authorise your IP using the guide on [Configuring your database server](https://docs.ovh.com/ie/en/clouddb/configure-optimise-database-server/).
+> If you use a `Cloud DB` or `Private SQL` service, do not forget to authorise your IP address using the guide on [Configuring your database server](https://docs.ovh.com/ie/en/clouddb/configure-optimise-database-server/).
 >

 To connect to your database, please ensure that you have the following information: